Temps and termites are on the rise. Schedule your free inspection today.

 Africanized bees will attack any perceived threat in much greater numbers than European honey bees.
 In comparison, a honey bee may alert ten drones, whereas an Africanized honey bee will send out 1,000.
 Often victims of an attack will have hundreds of stings.
 Although their venom is no more potent than an average honey bee, the sheer number of stings equates to more venom entering the target's body.
 Their goal is to sting until the object is no longer perceived as a threat.

 Africanized honey bees are infamous for being bad-tempered, for taking over areas once populated by standard honey bees, and for their willingness to attack anyone or anything that comes near their nest.
-However, Africanized honey bees do help pollinate plants when left to their own and are not disturbed.
+However, Africanized honey bees do help pollinate plants.

-Since it’s so difficult to differentiate Africanized honey bees from European honey bees, it is best to stay away from the hive and contact a bee control Technician who can determine what species of bee you are dealing with.
+Since it’s so difficult to differentiate Africanized honey bees from European honey bees, it is best to stay away from the nest and contact a bee control technician who can determine what species of bee you are dealing with.

-With 26 species of bumble bees in California, you can easily spot these black and yellow-haired flying orbs during the warmer months as they seek out pollen and nectar from flowering plants.
+With 26 species of bumble bees in California alone, and 49 species throughout the US, you can easily spot these black and yellow-haired flying orbs during the warmer months as they seek out pollen and nectar from flowering plants.

 Vital to our ecosystem, bumble bees pollinate several important agricultural crops in California and the surrounding states.
 Avocados, tomatoes, cherries, blueberries, and apples are just a handful of the crops for which consumers have bumble bees to thank.